The Wine Trap Family

 On Halloween, the night before my forty-fourth birthday, the dream came back.

 Appearing only on work calls, and with groceries ordered in, I let my hair grow long.
 My physique tumbled out of shape.
-I worked too much and my brain was numb and I focused on paying rent, feeding my cat, and getting sleep at night.
+I worked too much and my brain numbed and I focused on paying rent, feeding my cat, and sleeping enough.
 I felt like a zombie—heck, I looked like one.
-So, when October rolled around and people started asking what I’d do for my birthday, or if they could invite me to a party as an honored guest, I couldn't help but feel warm.
+So, when October rolled around and people started asking what I’d do for my birthday, or if they could invite me to a party as an honored guest, I couldn’t help but feel warm.
 These people want me around, I’d catch myself thinking.
-They think I'm worth hanging out with outside of work.
+They think I’m worth seeing outside of work.

 Being noticed and celebrated snaps me out of it, wakes me up.
 I look around and see how I’ve been living.
 It’s not pretty.